spacewalkerjp/stablediffusionXL_WebUI_SDNEXT_setup_for_vast.ai/README.md

    * `Checked` : Use direct SSH connection - faster than proxy, but limited to machines with open ports.
 Proxy ssh still available as backup.
 * GPU Type :
    *  `Interruptible` and `On-Demand` : both OK
    *  #GPUs : `1X` (if the instance has multi GPUs, the current version of Stable Diffusion uses only 1X GPU.)
+   *  Recommend GPU : 4090, 4080, 3090 (24GB GPU Mem)

 # Setup procedures
 1. Start a instance based on the above `Instance configuration`.